USEPA/GLharmonizeR/README.md

 | R                                       | Below Reporting Limit                                                                                 |

 # Water quality parameters included

+Below is a list of water quality parameters currently included in the data.
+Note that the Category column below is inspired by the water quality parameter 'Theme' in LAGOS-US LIMNO module (Shuvo et al. 2023).

 | CodeName  | LongName                                                  | Category          | Explicit_Units |
 |-------------|---------------------|---------------------|------------|